BoardActive/BAKit-ios/README.md

 }

 /**
-  Update the flag values when application enters in ba */ func applicationDidEnterBackground(_ application: UIApplication) {
+  Update the flag values when application enters in background */ func applicationDidEnterBackground(_ application: UIApplication) {
     isApplicationInBackground = true